jackmoody11/stockscore/README.rst

 Built With
 ----------

-Plain Python and some great third party extensions.
+Python 3 and some great third party modules.

 Contributing
 ------------